|Birth: ||Apr. 17, 1915|

 After the funeral family and friends gathered at the home of Winifred Miller Martin for good food and recollections of his life.

-Eulogy: written by daughter Rebecca Rupert Brady
+Eulogy: written and delivered by daughter Rebecca Rupert Brady leaving the crowd with not a dry eye to be found.

 You could tell by the size of the family and number of friends that he loved being surrounded by the people that loved and cared for him which meant a lot to him.